theolaos/linux-custom-commands/README.md

 These commands work mostly as macros.

-To get the custom commands in your machine run the installer
+To get the custom commands in your machine run the installer.

 - Types `ls -l` in the directory that you typed, without the need to visit that directory directly: